tailucas/pylib/README.md

 ### Prerequisites

 A [Python][python-url] project or runtime environment.
-Since this project is already initialized with [Poetry][poetry-url] dependency management, I recommend that you continue to use it.
-Beyond the Python dependencies defined in the [Poetry configuration](pyproject.toml), the package init carries hardcoded dependencies on [Sentry][sentry-url] and [1Password][1p-url] in order to function.
+Since this project is already initialized with [uv][vu-url] dependency management, I recommend that you continue to use it.
+Beyond the Python dependencies defined in the [configuration](pyproject.toml), the package init carries hardcoded dependencies on [Sentry][sentry-url] and [1Password][1p-url] in order to function.
 Unless you want these and are effectively extending my [base project][baseapp-url], you're likely better off forking this package and cutting out what you do not need.

 ### Installation

-This project is intended to be used as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) because it is not yet structured or built to be vended from the [Python Package Index](https://pypi.org/).
-One of my [companion projects][baseapp-url] illustrates [how easily](https://github.com/tailucas/base-app/blob/723bbef3a4f5380d722dae52bcb52537b4e44bc1/pyproject.toml#L16) the project can be added to the dependency closure of a project using Poetry which also greatly diminished the need to publish to online package indexes.
+This package is published to the [Python Package index](https://pypi.org/project/tailucas-pylib/) from time to time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>